Mathématique: Chapter 57

 “You three have fun,” Young said.
 “I’m gonna talk to Dr. Jackson, then I’ll be back here.”

-“So,” Ginn said, casually, as they left the room.
+“So,” Ginn said casually, as they left the room.
 “What kind of drinks do you guys like?”

 Atta girl, Young thought.

-Probably, he had.
+Probably he had.

-Jackson nodded, but didn’t stop what he was reading.
+Jackson nodded, but didn’t stop reading.

 “A,” Vala said decisively.
 “No question.
 Hello, handsome.”